ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>A slight chance of showers and thunderstorms between 4am and 5am, then a chance of showers and thunderstorms.
-Mostly cloudy,
-         with a low around 58.
-East wind around 5 mph.
-Chance of precipitation is 30%.<br></div>
+         <h3>Overnight</h3>A chance of rain showers.
+Partly cloudy, with a low around 58.
+East wind around 6 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>A chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 7am and 8am, then showers
-         and thunderstorms likely between 8am and 9am, then a chance of showers and thunderstorms between 9am and 10am, then a chance of showers and thunderstorms.
-Cloudy, with a high near 67.
-East northeast wind 5 to 10 mph.
-Chance of precipitation is 60%.<br></div>
+         <h3>Sunday</h3>A chance of rain showers before 7am, then a chance of showers and thunderstorms.
+Mostly cloudy, with a high near 69.
+East
+         northeast wind 6 to 9 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>A slight chance of showers and thunderstorms before 7pm, then a chance of showers and thunderstorms.
-Cloudy, with a low around
-         55. East northeast wind around 10 mph.
-Chance of precipitation is 30%.<br></div>
+         <h3>Sunday Night</h3>A chance of showers and thunderstorms.
+Mostly cloudy, with a low around 57.
+East northeast wind around 9 mph.
+Chance of precipitation
+         is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">